1.0 OBJECT OF THE GAME

 b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

-NOTE: If the 8-ball was pocketed the result shall be a loss of game (see 4.2, Game Loss).
+NOTE: If the 8-ball was pocketed the result shall be a loss of game.

 Pocketing the cue ball or driving it off the table is a ball in hand foul.
-If a scratch occurs while shooting the 8-ball, but the 8-ball was not pocketed or removed from the table, the game continues with ball in hand to the opponent (scratching on the 8-ball is not a loss of game as long as the 8-ball is still in play).
+Scratching on the 8-ball is not a loss of game as long as the 8-ball was not pocketed.

 7.3 Bad Hit

-NOTE: If the shooter has no remaining balls from his/her group in play, the 8-ball effectively becomes the shooter’s object ball, respectively.
+NOTE: If the shooter has no remaining balls from their group in play, the 8-ball effectively becomes the shooter’s object ball.

 7.4 No Rail